White Family Foundation donates $50 million to Purdue University's school of business

-The Dean and Barbara White Family Foundation on Monday announced a donation of $50 million to Purdue University's Mitchell E. Daniels Jr. School of Business in the name of Bruce White, who recently died after a yearlong battle with cancer.
+The Dean and Barbara White Family Foundation has announced a donation of $50 million to Purdue University's Mitchell E. Daniels, Jr. School of Business in the name of Bruce White, who recently died after a yearlong battle with cancer.

 Purdue will name its undergraduate business program the Bruce White Undergraduate Institute after the late hotel developer and longtime supporter of his beloved alma mater.

-The White Foundation donation is the lead gift for the relaunched school of business, which itself was recently named for former Purdue president and Indiana governor Mitch Daniels.
+The White Foundation donation is the lead gift for the relaunched School of Business, which itself was recently named for former Purdue President and Indiana Gov. Mitch Daniels.
 The White donation is the largest ever to Purdue University's business school.

 The university's MBA and other graduate business programs will be called the Krannert Graduate Institute, retaining the name of the erstwhile Krannert School of Management.